Ylaaan/YNR/Services/NTP/NTP.md

 systemctl restart ntpd
 ```

-Note : Sometimes, Chrony is used instead of the classic NTP client, in that case use `chrony` or `chronyd`
+Note: Sometimes, Chrony is used instead of the classic NTP client, in that case use `chrony` or `chronyd`

 ## 💹Check NTP stat💹